PyOED: An Extensible Suite for Data Assimilation and Model-Constrained Optimal Design of Experiments: : Structure and Philosophy

+While the alphabetic criteria are ideal for Bayesian OED for linear inverse problems, OED for nonlinear inverse problems remains an active research topic.
+Utility functions valid for nonlinear problems include employing a Laplace (Gaussian) approximation to the posterior by linearization of the parameter-to-observable map, employing KL divergence between the prior and the posterior, and general information-theoretic utility functions such as the EIG.

+All utility functions available through \code{pyoed.oed.utility\_functions} are capable of handling both linear and nonlinear inverse problems; however, the way nonlinearity is handled depends on each implementation.
+For example, the EIG is independent of the linearity of the problem.
+The alphabetic (A, D, etc.) criteria, on the other hand, assume a Gaussian posterior and thus follow a Laplace approximation approach by linearizing the parameter-to-observable map, for example, around the solution of the inverse problem.
+The choice of the linearization point controls the quality of the linearization and is thus set to be a configuration parameter.
+Default values of configuration parameters in all \pyoed classes are provided to enable using the code with minimal effort.

-\paragraph{\code{pyoed.optimization}} Numerical optimization routines are elementary for solving OED optimization problems, as well as the variational approaches for solving DA problems.
-A variety of optimization software packages can be used for solving numerical optimization problems including those described in this work. \pyoed enables using external optimization packages, including Python's \code{Scipy} package, to solve DA and OED optimization problems. \pyoed, however, provides specific implementations of optimization procedures not available in popular optimization packages, such as the stochastic algorithm described by Algorithm~\ref{alg:REINFORCE_baseline}, various versions of the stochastic average approximation (SAA) algorithm, and robust optimization~\cite{attia2023robust}.
+\paragraph{\code{pyoed.optimization}} Numerical optimization routines are elementary for solving OED optimization problems, as well as variational DA algorithms.
+A variety of optimization software packages can be used for solving numerical optimization problems including those described in this work. \pyoed enables using external optimization packages, including Python's \code{Scipy} package, to solve DA and OED optimization problems. \pyoed, however, provides specific implementations of optimization procedures not available in popular optimization packages, such as the stochastic algorithm described in~\cite{attia2022stochastic} and robust binary optimization~\cite{attia2023robust}.

-\paragraph{\code{pyoed.ml}} This subpackage is intended to provide implementations of machine learning algorithms useful for DA and OED applications.
-For example, the stochastic learning approach to OED~\eqref{eqn:stochastic_OED_optimization} can be seen as a reinforcement learning (RL) approach to solving the OED problem.
-The module \code{pyoed.ml.reinforcement\_learning} under this package provides implementation of RL components, including an agent, a policy, transition probability, actions, and utility functions.